Robert Brustein

-Robert Sanford Brustein (April 21, 1927 – October 29, 2023) was an American theatrical critic, producer, playwright, writer, and educator.
+Robert Sanford Brustein (April 21, 1927 – October 29, 2023) was an American theater critic, producer, playwright, writer, and educator.
 He founded the Yale Repertory Theatre while serving as dean of the Yale School of Drama in New Haven, Connecticut, as well as the American Repertory Theater and Institute for Advanced Theater Training at Harvard University in Cambridge, Massachusetts, where he was a creative consultant until his death, and was the theatre critic for The New Republic.
-He commented on politics for the HuffPost.